 • 5.6 oz spaghetti or linguine 160 gr or 1.6 cups

-• 2 teaspoons pecorino cheese flakes shave the cheese with a potato peeler or a small knife
+• 2 teaspoons pecorino cheese flakes use a potato peeler or small knife to shave

 Instructions

-1. Peel the fava beans and place them in a food processor with the almonds, chives, salt, olive oil, and chili.
-Pulse until almost creamy (leave a few crunchy bites for texture).
+1. Prepare the pesto: Place the peeled fava beans, almonds, chives, salt, olive oil, and chili flakes in a food processor.
+Pulse until almost creamy—leave a few crunchy bits for texture.

 Enjoy your delicious fava bean and pecorino May Day pasta!